NuSTAR as an Axion Helioscope: Modeling of the Axion Flux and Solar Atmosphere.

-To determine the axion-photon conversion probability, we use the ingredients described in the previous Sections, and we numerically integrate Eq.~\eqref{eq:probMainnew} up to an altitude $h=29 R_{\odot}$, which is the upper boundary of our model.
-In order to illustrate the contribution of different layers of the solar atmosphere, in Fig.~\ref{fig:prob_of_h}, we show the conversion probability as a function of the altitude above the photosphere, as if the conversion would stop at $h$ and the photons were then detected by NuSTAR.
-We show this quantity for several axion masses at an energy of $E=4$~keV and for a coupling $\gag=10^{-10}$~GeV$^{-1}$.
+To calculate the axion-photon conversion probability, we utilize the components outlined in previous sections and perform a numerical integration of $P_{a\rightarrow\gamma}$ (see Eq.
+2 of the main manuscript) up to an altitude of $h=29 R_{\odot}$, the upper boundary of our model.
+To illustrate the contributions from various layers within the solar atmosphere, Fig.~\ref{fig:prob_of_h} presents the conversion probability as a function of altitude above the photosphere, assuming conversion halts at altitude $h$ and the resulting photons are subsequently detected by NuSTAR.
+This probability is shown for several axion masses at an energy of $E=4$~keV, with a coupling constant $\gag=10^{-10}$~GeV$^{-1}$.

-At altitudes $h < 10^{-4}R_\odot$, the conversion probability does not grow because of a lack of coherence ($qh\gg 1$), and the X-ray emission is suppressed.
-The conversion probability starts to grow in correspondence with the plasma density dropping.
-In fact, when this happens, and as long as the axion mass is negligible compared to the plasma frequency, the phase $\varphi = \int dh\, q$ becomes approximately constant and factors out in Eq.~\eqref{eq:probMainnew}.
-At the same time, absorption is reduced, and the conversion becomes effective.

-When the plasma frequency crosses the axion mass, i.e., the resonance condition, $q= (\omega_{p}^2 - m_a^2)/2E$ changes sign and is dominated by the axion mass contribution.
-After this point, the complex oscillation of the phase $\varphi$ becomes relevant again in Eq.~\eqref{eq:probMainnew}, especially for larger axion masses, which lead to smaller oscillation wavelengths.
-This effect and the decrease of the magnetic field lead to a flattening of the growth of the conversion probability.
-Since the plasma frequency is never smaller than $10^{-9}$~eV, see Fig.~\ref{fig:models}, in the range of altitudes explored by our model, for $m_a\lesssim 10^{-9}\,{\rm eV}$, the resonance condition is not fulfilled.
-For such masses, the conversion probability flattens in correspondence with the drop of the magnetic field in the corona.
-Note that for low axion masses, the contribution function for photon production, $dP/dh$, actually peaks in the middle and upper corona.
-We conservatively ignore the photon production at still greater heights, ranging up to 1~AU.
+At altitudes $h < 10^{-4}R_\odot$, the conversion probability remains low due to a lack of coherence ($qh\gg 1$), resulting in suppressed X-ray emission.
+The probability begins to increase as the plasma density decreases, enabling more effective conversion.
+When the plasma density drops sufficiently and the axion mass is negligible compared to the plasma frequency, the phase $\varphi = \int dh\, q$ becomes approximately constant, effectively factoring out.
+Simultaneously, reduced absorption enhances the conversion process.
+When the plasma frequency reaches the axion mass, i.e., at resonance, $q= (\omega_{p}^2 - m_a^2)/2E$ changes sign and becomes dominated by the axion mass.
+Beyond this point, the complex phase oscillation $\varphi$ becomes significant, particularly for higher axion masses that lead to shorter oscillation wavelengths.
+This effect, coupled with the decreasing magnetic field, flattens the growth of conversion probability.
+Since the plasma frequency remains above $10^{-9}$~eV within the altitude range of our model (see Fig. 2 of the main text), resonance is not met for $m_a\lesssim 10^{-9}\,{\rm eV}$, and conversion probability flattens as the coronal magnetic field diminishes.
+For lower axion masses, the photon production rate, $dP/dh$, peaks in the mid-to-upper corona.
+Photon production at even greater heights up to 1 AU is conservatively neglected.